FuegoFro/GitChildBranchHelpers/README.md

 - The commit that the branch is based off of
 - Optionally, the commit that the branch is rebasing to

 This is stored in the repo's `.git` folder, at `child_branch_helper/branches.csv`.
 By keeping track of the base revision separately from the parent branch name, we're able to allow the parent branch to change and be rebased independently of the child.
-However, in order to iniitally obtain this information and keep it up to date, you must use these scripts for certain operations.
+However, in order to initially obtain this information and keep it up to date, you must use these scripts for certain operations.
 In particular, these scripts should always be used to:

 - Make new branches - so that we have the correct parent branch name and initial base revision
 - Rebase a branch - so that we can update the base revision